finbarr/airbrite-api/README.md

 ## Errors

 Airbrite uses conventional HTTP response codes to indicate success or failure of an API request.
-In general, codes in the 2xx range indicate success, codes in the 4xx range indicate an error that resulted from the provided information (e.g. a required parameter was missing, a charge failed, etc.), and codes in the 5xx range indicate an error with Airbrite's servers.
+In general, codes in the 2xx range indicate success, codes in the 4xx range indicate an error that resulted from the provided information (e.g. a required parameter was missing, a payment failed, etc.), and codes in the 5xx range indicate an error with Airbrite's servers.

 Our error responses have the format: